Red fox: Enemies and competitors

-Red foxes typically dominate other fox species.
-Arctic foxes generally escape competition from red foxes by living farther north, where food is too scarce to support the larger-bodied red species.
-Although the red species' northern limit is linked to the availability of food, the Arctic species' southern range is limited by the presence of the former.
-Red and Arctic foxes were both introduced to almost every island from the Aleutian Islands to the Alexander Archipelago during the 1830s–1930s by fur companies.
-The red foxes invariably displaced the Arctic foxes, with one male red fox having been reported to have killed off all resident Arctic foxes on a small island in 1866.
-Where they are sympatric, Arctic foxes may also escape competition by feeding on lemmings and flotsam rather than voles, as favoured by red foxes.
-Both species will kill each other's kits, given the opportunity.
-Red foxes are serious competitors of corsac foxes, as they hunt the same prey all year.
-The red species is also stronger, is better adapted to hunting in snow deeper than 10 cm and is more effective in hunting and catching medium-sized to large rodents.
-Corsac foxes seem to only outcompete red foxes in semi-desert and steppe areas.
-In Israel, Blanford's foxes escape competition with red foxes by restricting themselves to rocky cliffs and actively avoiding the open plains inhabited by red foxes.
-Red foxes dominate kit and swift foxes.
+The red fox typically dominates other fox species.
+Where the red fox and Arctic fox are sympatric, the Arctic fox feeds on lemmings and flotsam rather than voles, as favoured by red foxes.
+Both species kill each other's kits, given the opportunity.
+The southern range of the Arctic fox is limited by the presence of the red fox; both were introduced to almost every island from the Aleutian Islands to the Alexander Archipelago during the 1830s–1930s by fur companies.
+The red fox invariably displaced the Arctic fox, with one male red fox having been reported to have killed off all resident Arctic foxes on a small island in 1866.

+The red fox is a competitor of the corsac fox, as they hunt the same prey all year.
+The red fox is stronger, better adapted to hunting in snow deeper than 10 cm and is more effective in hunting and catching medium-sized to large rodents.
+The corsac fox seems to only outcompete the red fox in semi-desert and steppe areas.
+In Israel, the Blanford's fox escapes competition with the red fox by being restricted to rocky cliffs and actively avoiding the open plains inhabited by the red fox.
+The red fox dominate kit and swift foxes.
 Kit foxes usually avoid competition with their larger cousins by living in more arid environments, though red foxes have been increasing in ranges formerly occupied by kit foxes due to human-induced environmental changes.
 Red foxes will kill both species and compete with them for food and den sites.
-Grey foxes are exceptional, as they dominate red foxes wherever their ranges meet.
-Historically, interactions between the two species were rare, as grey foxes favoured heavily wooded or semiarid habitats as opposed to the open and mesic ones preferred by red foxes.
-However, interactions have become more frequent due to deforestation, allowing red foxes to colonise grey fox-inhabited areas.
+The gray fox dominates the red fox wherever their ranges meet.
+Historically, interactions between the two species were rare, as the gray fox favoured heavily wooded or semiarid habitats as opposed to the open and mesic ones preferred by the red fox.
+However, interactions have become more frequent due to deforestation, allowing the red fox to colonise gray fox-inhabited areas.